keithbuhler/keithbuhler.github.io/fun/phd-how-to.md

 1. Do you want to go to graduate school? ##

 This is the difficult discernment decision.
 Why go to grad school?
-[There are no jobs in philosophy.](http://leiterreports.typepad.com/blog/2015/02/pedigree-matters-and-prospective-students-are-entitled-to-know.html) In my opinion, you should only go to graduate school if you cannot imagine being happy doing anything else except philosophy.
+[There are almost no jobs in philosophy.](http://leiterreports.typepad.com/blog/2015/02/pedigree-matters-and-prospective-students-are-entitled-to-know.html) In my opinion, you should only go to graduate school if you cannot imagine being happy doing anything else except philosophy.

+Ask your teachers for an honest appraisal of your current ability and potential.
+Academic philosophy has room for all kinds of interests and abilities, but you don't want to kid yourself.

+Some study philosophy and go on to other things.
+Some get a B.A. or even an M.A. before going into business, non-profit, or ministry.
+Others go "all the way" with a PhD and try to teach at a university.

 ### 2. If so, MA or PHD? ##

 [MAs, in general, leverage you up to better PhD programs (if you do well).](http://leiterreports.typepad.com/blog/2013/11/terminal-vs-non-terminal-ma-programs.html)  But they extend your total time to job market from average 7 years to average 9 years.
+The end goal is to learn a lot, hone your writing, get good recommendations (for PhD applications) or move on to your career.

 [PhDs, in general, get you on the job market in average 7 years.](http://www.nsf.gov/statistics/infbrief/nsf06312/) They often pay you to teach or research along the way.
+The end goal is to become a professor and/or researcher at a university.

 ### 3. How do you best apply? ##